ucan-wg/revocation/README.md

 While strictly speaking being about assertions rather than capabilities, [Verfiable Credential Revocation][VC Revocation] spec follows a similar pattern to those listed above.

-[E][E-lang]-style [object capabilities][Robust Composition] use active network connections with [proxy agents][Robust Composition] to revoke delegations.
+[E][E-lang]-style [object capabilities] use active network connections with [proxy agents][Robust Composition] to revoke delegations.
 Revocation is achieved by shutting down that proxy to break the authorizing reference.
 In many ways, UCAN Revocation attempts to emulate this behavior.
 Unlike UCAN Revocations, E-style object capabilities are [fail-safe] and thus by definition not partition tolerant.

 # 8 Acknowledgements